sass/sass-site/source/documentation/syntax/index.md

 {% compatibility 'dart: "1.84.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}

-In the indented syntax, statements can span multiple lines, as long as line breaks occur in places where the statement can’t end.
-This includes inside parentheses or other brackets, or between keywords in a Sass-specific At Rule.
+In the indented syntax, statements can span multiple lines as long as line breaks occur in places where the statement can’t end.
+This includes inside parentheses or other brackets, or between keywords in a Sass-specific @-rule.

 ```sass
 .grid